 Open up Twitter to get some more bad news for self-publishing authors.
-According to this article, Amazon no longer allows you to review books unless you can prove you’ve purchased them through Amazon:
+According to this article, Amazon no longer allows you to review books unless you can prove you’ve purchased them through Amazon.
+This, in a nutshell, is why I won’t be self-publishing ‘Mesh’:

 To write a Customer Review, you must have used your account to purchase any item or service on Amazon (free digital content doesn’t qualify toward this requirement.)